min2ha/ukwa-site/content/target/13514/index.en.md

   "subject": null
 }

-# Conversation, The: Behind the fence: the side of Glasgow games you’re not meant to see

 <p>Article by Gerry Mooney, Kirsteen Paton and Vikki McCall about the negative impact of aspects of the XX Commonwealth Games on the east end of Glasgow.</p>